solarissmoke/php-dmarc/README.md

 ## Usage

 - Set up your database. `tables.sql` contains the SQL needed to set up the tables.
-- Use the `Dmarc_Aggregate_Parser` class to parse reports - you need to supply it with database credentials and a file to parse, and then run the `parse()` function with an array of files to parse.
+- Use the `Dmarc_Aggregate_Parser` class to parse reports - you need to supply it with database credentials and a file (or array of files) to parse, and then run the `parse()` function with an array of files to parse.
 Something like this:

 		$parser = new Dmarc_Aggregate_Parser( 'dbhost', 'dbuser', 'dbpass', 'dbname' );
 		$parser->parse( array( 'report-file-1.xml', 'report-file-2.xml', 'report-file-3.xml' ) );

-    The parser currently requires XML files (not the ZIP files), although I'm hoping to change that soon.
+    You can supply either XML files or ZIP files.
+It is assumed that each ZIP file contains only one report.

 - Knock your self out analysing the data.